-- 1. scientific phenomena, facts, laws, definitions, concepts and theories - scientific vocabulary, terminology and conventions (including symbols, quantities and units) - 3. scientific instruments and apparatus, including techniques of operation and aspects of safety - 4. scientific quantities and their determination - 5. scientific and technological applications with their social, economic and environmental implications.
+- 1 scientific phenomena, facts, laws, definitions, concepts and theories - 2 scientific vocabulary, terminology and conventions (including symbols, quantities and units) - 3 scientific instruments and apparatus, including techniques of operation and aspects of safety - 4 scientific quantities and their determination - 5 scientific and technological applications with their social, economic and environmental implications.

-The syllabus content defines the factual materials that candidates need to recall and explain.
-Questions testing the objectives above will often begin with one of the following words: define, state, name, describe, explain or outline (see the Glossary of Terms).
+The syllabus content defines the factual knowledge that candidates may be required to recall and explain.
+Questions testing these objectives will often begin with one of the following words: define, state, name, describe, explain or outline (see the Glossary of Terms).